Dairy Allergy in Breastfed Babies (Going Dairy Free for Beginners)

 We decided to do the test, but it was so awful that I don’t recommend it.
 They basically had to hold him down while drawing blood very slowly.
 He screamed and looked into my eyes for help while I tried to comfort him.
 The test ended up only revealing a handful of results and the dairy that it tested for wasn’t even actually the milk protein that he is sensitive to, so it was basically useless.

 I tell you this because I want you to know that while finding answers is important, giving up eating dairy may not be as bad as it seems.
 Sure, it’s tough, but a dairy elimination diet is a relatively simple way to get to the bottom of your baby’s health concerns.
-So if you’re at the point of beginning a dairy free diet, remember it’s worth it.
+So if you’re at the point of beginning a dairy free diet breastfeeding relationship, remember it’s worth it.
 And hopefully my tips will be a big help in getting started.

 (I thought I’d include this photo of my baby’s face when his milk allergy rash was at it’s worst.
 I remember searching for baby milk allergy rash pictures online for something to compare to.
 I’ll spare you pictures of lactose intolerant baby poop, but think slimy and stringy with flecks of blood.)